dtrizna/bashprocessing/README.md

        0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0])
 ```

-At this point data is ready to be sup
+At this point data is ready to be supplied as input for your ML model:
 ```
 mymodel.fit(X,y)
 ```